Myks92/user/docs/events.md

 ### UserNetworkDetached
 Triggered when a user network detached

-### UserPasswordChanged
+### UserPasswordResetted
-Triggered when a user password changed
+Triggered when a user password reset

 ### UserPasswordChangingRequested
 Triggered when a user password change requested